xephora/Tech-Scripts-n-Goodies/Localized Threat Hunter/readme.md

 # Spot-Checking tool to help identify threats

-## Keep these tools in a thrumb-drive or from a network share.
+## Keep these tools in a thrumb-drive or in a network share for easy access.

 ```
 Windows Spot-Checker saves log on the root of the current profile or whoever you run the tool as.
 Ex: C:\Users\MyProfile\<--